 [ ik-sten-shuhn mir-ers ]

-A German abbreviation for Freikörperkultur, which translates to free body culture.
-A term that originated in 1889 as the precursor to naturist, meaning communal nudity.
+A German abbreviation for Freikörperkultur, it translates to free body culture.
+A term that originated in 1889 as the precursor to naturism, meaning communal nudity.
+Find out more here.

 [ free beech ]